thomas-jac/Digit-Recognizer/README.md

 # Digit-Recognizer
-A program to label pictures of handwritten digits fed into it as input
+A program to label pictures of handwritten digits fed into it as input.
+I've written 2 CNN's to perform the task, one using Keras and the other using PyTorch.
+Achieved a training accuracy of about 99.96% and a test set accuracy of 99.42% with PyTorch and 99.471% using Keras.
+Further improvements to improve the test accuracy can be carried out implementing data augmentation which I will carry out in the future.